 - Why is dental patient retention so important?

 Before we dive into dental patient retention strategies, let us examine the cause and importance of delving into this problem.

-Why is patient retention so important?
+Why is dental patient retention so important?

 Your patients are walking testimonials of your practice and skills as a dental professional.
-Their experience under your care will determine how your dental practice is being perceived by potential patients.
-The reality is, if you are able to successfully retain your current patients and keep them happy, your efforts to acquire new patients will yield positive results.
+Their experience under your care will determine how your dental practice is perceived by potential patients.
+The reality is if you are able to successfully retain your current patients and keep them happy, your efforts to acquire new patients will yield positive results.

 In your efforts to bring in more revenue, upselling your services to your existing patients is much easier than convincing someone new about your excellent care.
-The cost of acquiring a new patient is 25x more than retaining an existing one, making your patient retention efforts a higher priority than acquisition.
+The cost of acquiring a new patient is 25x more than retaining an existing one, making your dental patient retention efforts a higher priority than acquisition.

 Why dental patients leave your practice

-Convincing a discontented patient to continue care with you may be a lost cause, but is nevertheless important to understand what went wrong.
-As a practice you must analyze the circumstances under which they left and if there is something you can do to make sure your other patients don’t follow suit.
+Convincing a discontented patient to continue care with you may be a lost cause, but it is nevertheless important to understand what went wrong.
+As a practice, you must analyze the circumstances under which they left and if there is something you can do to make sure your other patients don’t follow suit.
 Ultimately, to ensure patients stay and implement strategies that work towards this end, you’ll need to understand why patients are abandoning your practice.